Frank Lampard

+Frank James Lampard (born 20 June 1978) is an English football manager and former midfielder who currently manages EFL Championship club Coventry City.
+Widely regarded as one of the greatest midfielders of all time and one of Chelsea's and the Premier League’s greatest ever players, Lampard holds the record of the most Premier League goals (177) by a midfielder in its history.

-A creative and technically gifted box-to-box midfielder, Lampard began his career in 1995 at West Ham United, the club where his father, Frank Lampard Sr., also played.
-He is best known for his time at London rivals Chelsea, whom he signed for in 2001 for £11 million.
-In his thirteen years with the club, Lampard established himself as a prolific scorer from midfield, becoming Chelsea's all-time leading goalscorer, with 211 goals scored in all competitions.
-Lampard won three Premier League titles, the UEFA Champions League, the UEFA Europa League, four FA Cups, and two Football League Cups.
+A box-to-box midfielder, Lampard began his career in 1995 at West Ham United, the club where his father Frank Sr. also played.
+In 2001, he was signed by London rivals Chelsea for £11 million.
+In his thirteen years with the club, Lampard established himself as a prolific scorer from midfield, becoming the club's all-time leading goalscorer, with 211 goals in all competitions.

+At Chelsea, Lampard won three Premier League titles, the UEFA Champions League, the UEFA Europa League, four FA Cups, and two League Cups.
 In 2005, he was named FWA Footballer of the Year, and finished runner-up for both the Ballon d'Or and FIFA World Player of the Year.
-After leaving Chelsea, Lampard played for league rivals Manchester City and Major League Soccer (MLS) club New York City FC before retiring in 2017.
+After leaving Chelsea, Lampard played for league rivals Manchester City, and Major League Soccer club New York City FC before retiring in 2017.
+He ranked highly on a number of statistics for Premier League players for ten years from 1 December 2000, including most games and most wins.

+Lampard played 106 matches and scored 29 goals for the England national team, after making his debut in 1999.
+He represented his country at three FIFA World Cups – in 2006, 2010 and 2014 – and in UEFA Euro 2004, where he was named in the Team of the Tournament.
+Lampard was voted England Player of the Year in 2004 and 2005.

-Lampard is one of 10 players, and the only midfielder, to have scored 150 or more goals in the Premier League.
+Lampard is one of 11 players, and the only midfielder, to have scored 150 or more goals in the Premier League.
 He is fourth in the Premier League's all-time assists ranking, with 102 assists.
 Lampard holds a number of additional Chelsea and Premier League records, and has won PFA Fans' Player of the Year and the FWA Tribute Award.
 During his career, he was named in the PFA Team of the Year three times, Premier League Player of the Month four times, Premier League Player of the Season once and finished as the Premier League's top assist provider three times, and was named in the FIFPro World XI and a MLS All-Star.
 After departing, Lampard was named in the Chelsea Team of the Decade as voted for by Chelsea fans, and into the Premier League Hall of Fame.

-Lampard played 106 matches for the England national team, after making his debut in 1999.
-He represented his country at three FIFA World Cups – in 2006, 2010 and 2014 – and in UEFA Euro 2004, where he was named in the Team of the Tournament.
-Lampard scored 29 goals for England, and was voted England Player of the Year in 2004 and 2005.
-After retiring from international football, he was appointed an Officer of the Order of the British Empire (OBE) in 2015 for services to football.
-After retiring, Lampard served as a team captain on the ITV sport panel show Play to the Whistle from 2015 until 2017.
+After retiring from international football, Lampard was appointed an Officer of the Order of the British Empire (OBE) in 2015 for services to football.
+Lampard served as a team captain on the ITV sport panel show Play to the Whistle from 2015 until 2017.
 He has also written a number of children's books.